 Swarms of Flying Ants

 When the weather warms in spring, swarms of flying ants take to the skies in search of a mate.
-A ant colony sends out a ton of swarmer’s because only a very small percentage of these flying ants actually live to make it through mating season.
+An ant colony sends out a ton of swarmer’s because only a very small percentage of these flying ants actually live to make it through mating season.

 What do Ants With Wings Look Like